AquilaInvicta/aquila-invicta/README.md

 *Note*: This is a sample; I regularly validate indicators like URLs and hashes.

-## Work in Progress
+## Work in Progress 👷
 This repository is under active development, with plans for detailed CTI reports and automation tools.
 Updates coming soon.

-## My OSINT Collection
+## My OSINT Collection 👀
 Explore my curated list of OSINT tools and resources: [CTI Tool](https://start.me/p/xjkjND/cti-tool)

-## Disclaimer
+## Disclaimer 🔴
-All links are provided for informational and educational purposes only.
+**All links are provided for informational and educational purposes only.
 I do not endorse or promote external content and take no responsibility for its availability, accuracy, or legality.
-Use at your own risk.
+Use at your own risk.**